Skip to main content

 " Ji Ranima."

 The guards stood away as he practised blindfolded.
 There were three dummies and a moving target placed before him, and they had two swords, one in each hand.
 He tried to listen to the movement of the object that was suspended from a pole before swinging his sword.
 What he heard was the sound of a known payal.
 In the last two days, he had noticed something he had never bothered to before.
 Every pair of Payal, or Kamar bandh, had a different sound.
 She was always soothing and soft like herself.
-Ranima's was a little louder.
+Ranima's voice was a little louder.
 Majali Ma's Kamar Bandh and Payal together made a very different sound.
 He could feel the sound approach as he ordered, " Ekanth," and the guards walked away.

 Ajabdeh entered the Dangal, unaware that even with the blindfold, he could feel her presence.
 She looked around to see if no one else was there, so she unveiled her face.
 He was swinging the swords in both hands and turning to the moving target.
 He never missed it every time he swung his swords.
 He looks so different once he is with a sword; he looks so determined and focused, but in the room, he can not find even the simplest of things.
 She stared, smiling at his moves, mesmerised.
 He could sense her watching him.
 Someone doubted my potential.
 Let me show her some potential.
 A smile curved his lips as he flaunted his best moves, making her gasp in awe.
 He heard it right; she just gasped in amazement.
 She realised she was standing there like a fool and would have no explanation for her position and expression if he suddenly opened the blindfold.
 She slowly tried to move away.
 Prasad can wait until later.
 He is busy.
 He frowned a little as the sound of her Payal began to fade.
 He quickly removed his blindfold and called " Ajabde."
 She stopped in her tracks, shocked.
 How does he know I am here?
 She turned around.
 He had by now kept his swords and walked up to her.
 He smiled at her, asking.